sirbrillig/taboo.vim/README.md

 **v0.1.1**

-Taboo is a simple plugin for easily cutomize and rename tabs in vim.
+Taboo is a simple plugin for easily customize and rename tabs in vim.

 ### Installation